hpc-uk/hpcuk-website/rse/2019-11-26_HPCRSEMeetingNotes.md

 # Attending organisations

+   - EPCC, The University of Edinburgh
+   - University of Bath (GW4 Isambard)
+   - University of Birmingham
+   - University of Aston
+   - University of Cambridge
+   - University of Manchester
+   - University of Nottingham
+   - Trinity College Dublin

 # Actions

    - (Andy Turner, EPCC) Put out vote for updated time for the meeting
+     - Done.
+2pm Tuesdays confirmed as best time

 # National HPC RSE Updates